 - What is good cause to fire a lawyer?
 You do not need good cause to fire a lawyer.
 If you want a new lawyer for any reason you can get a new personal injury lawyer.

 - Can I fire an attorney on contingency?
 Yes.
 You can fire a law firm on contingency.

 If I obtain a new RI personal injury lawyer, who is liable to compensate the prior discharged liability attorney?

-Your prior lawyer may assert a ‘statutory lien’ against your car wreck, RI premises liability claim, slip and fall or trucking accident cause of action.
+Your prior lawyer may assert a ‘statutory lien’ against your car wreck, premises liability claim, Bard Powerport lawsuit, slip and fall or trucking accident cause of action.
 Once there is a settlement with the tortfeasor and the liability and indemnity insurance company forwards your new injury lawyer the settlement funds, then the Rhode Island attorneys will sort out what is fair compensation for the lawyer you fired.
 The client is not required to compensate the prior attorney out of their own funds.
 When your RI car crash lawsuit or claim is settled or when your RI personal injury lawyer receives the settlement cash as a result of a verdict after a trial in Providence Superior Court or after a settlement, the old and the new lawyer will equitably divide the settlement funds.

 Retaining a new RI personal injury lawyer